Canada (2015- )

 Increase in numbers

-The number of cases each year has tripled and a half (355%) in 5 years from 2,838 in 2017, the first full year of legalisation, to 10,064 in 2021 with annual increases of 57.8% (2018); 26.4% (2019) 34.2% (2020) and 32.4% (2021).
+The number of cases each year has more than quadrupled (466%) in 6 years from 2,838 in 2017, the first full year of legalisation, to 13,241 in 2022 with annual increases of 57.8% (2018); 26.4% (2019) 34.2% (2020); 32.4% (2021) and 31.2% (2022).

 “Fewer than seven” cases of assisted suicide have occurred each year since 2019.
 Canadian practice overwhelming uses euthanasia.
 The 2019 report states that “providers are less comfortable with self-administration [assisted suicide] due to concerns around the ability of the patient to effectively self-administer the series of medications, and the complications that may ensue”.